Midwestern-Interactive/tech-challenge/README.md

 Once complete, place your codebase in a github repository and provide the link to your contact at Midwestern.

 ## 1. Front-end Challenge
-Any framework or package may be used in addition to any that may have been requested by your contact.
+Any framework, utility or package may be used in addition to any that may have been requested by your contact.

 - Programmatically build out both layouts (home/contact) using HTML/CSS/SASS/JS or any other stack/framework mentioned by your contact, see screenshots and [Figma](https://api.mwi.dev/figma) prototype for what the